Bezer

-Bezer was a Levitical city in the desert plateau east of the Jordan, and of Heshbon, originally a resting place for travelers.
+Bezer was a Levitical city in the desert plateau east of the Jordan, and of Heshbon, initially a resting place for travelers.
 It was designated by Moses as a "city of refuge", a "safe-haven" for Reubenites and others, to which any person guilty of manslaughter could flee to avoid being killed in vengeance.

 The site of Bezer "cannot be located with certainty", although several sites have been proposed.